meiyalian/JamesBondGame/README.md

 - Its display symbol changes based on whether it's locked or not.
 - Has similar features of a `Wall` when it's locked.
 - Has similar features of a `Floor` when it's unlocked.
-- Can be locked/unlocked by `Actors` at the location, if they have a `Key` in their inventory.
+- Can be locked/unlocked by `Actors` near the location, if they have a `Key` in their inventory.
 - If `Actor` has more than 1 `Key` in their inventory, allowable actions to lock/unlock the `Door`.
 ##### Pros
 - Has the capacity to switch between locked and unlocked.